 I’m a car fanatic and maybe you are one too.
 This post is my drive down memory lane.
-I go over all the cars I’ve owned in the past.
+I go over all the cars I’ve owned in the past and present.

 One of my most financially helpful, but polarizing articles is The 1/10th Rule For Car Buying Everyone Must Follow.
 I wrote this post to help mostly younger folks not blow their money on the most common financial destroyer.
 We all know that almost all cars are guaranteed to lose value.